scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

     cat /etc/pve/storage.cfg

-the output of the command will be all the storage locations, below is the directory to move storage
+the output of the command will be all the storage locations, below you can find the directory to move storage into under 'dir:'

     dir: barra-usb-4tb-vm
     path /mnt/4tb-barracuda